-DMW's Basic Introduction Excel courses are for you if you are new to spreadsheets or are self-taught and want to make certain you are not missing out on any of the basic skills.
+DMW’s Basic Introduction Excel training course is for you if you are new to spreadsheets or are self-taught and want to make certain you are not missing out on any of the basic skills.
 DMW includes a brief maths refresher if you are anxious about applying arithmetic rules to formulae in Excel.

 Wherever possible, worksheets similar to those you meet in the office day-to-day are used for hands-on exercises.
 You can benefit from tapping into DMW’s years of experience in developing spreadsheets.

 Each course is presented according to the sorts of work for which you will be using Excel and according to your existing knowledge of Excel and its workings.
 Basic introductory courses dip into most of these topics:

 Excel screen The components of the Excel display and how to arrange them.

 User interface ribbon Understanding how Excel's ribbon works and where to find things on it.

 Navigating Moving around spreadsheets with mouse and keyboard.

 Formulae Creating simple formulae; revision of rules of arithmetic as they apply in Excel.

 The maths If you are anxious about composing formulae, a refresher on the rules of arithmetic.

 Formatting Determining the appearance of cells, columns and rows.